 Ruddle put up a brave resistance but started to think better of it when the British wheeled out their cannon.
 Girty was able to negotiate a surrender, with the only condition being that the British protect Ruddle’s men from the Natives.
 But when the stockade was opened, Hand and Girty could not control their allies.
 The Natives mowed down the defenders, fought over women, and slaughtered the cattle.

-Bird and Girty were infuriated by the Natives’ actions — but mostly because they’d slaughtered the cattle, which they needed for provisions.
+Bird and Girty were infuriated by the Natives’ actions — mostly because they’d slaughtered the cattle, which they needed for provisions.
 They gave their allies a dressing down, and the abashed Natives agreed to be on their best behavior.
 A week later the exact same scene repeated itself at Martin’s Station down-river.
 Now short on provisions, the British called off their invasion and retreated to Detroit.

 On the long march back, Girty recognized one of their captives as John Hinkson, another old friend of his from Dunmore’s War.
 During the war Hinkson had killed a popular brave named “Wipey,” and Girty knew that if the Natives ever found out, Hinkson was a dead man.
-So that night Girty and Hinkson swapped clothes, which enabled Hinkson to sneak past sentries and escape.
+So that night Girty and Hinkson swapped clothes, enabling Hinkson to sneak past sentries and escape.

 Later that year Simon also saved the life of another young captive, Henry Baker, who was sentenced to be burned alive.